Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Results

 \subsection{Text-only Results}

-We first show our text-only model results (i.e. $\vec{x}_i=\vec{e}_i$) to establish a strong baseline, on top of which we can add acoustic-prosodic features.
-We experiment with the \emph{content}-only attention model used by~\newcite{Vinyals2015} and the \emph{content+location} attention model proposed by~\newcite{Chorowski2015}.
+We first show our results on the model using only text (i.e. $\vec{x}_i=\vec{e}_i$) to establish a strong baseline, on top of which we can add acoustic-prosodic features.
+We experiment with the \emph{content}-only attention model used by~\newcite{Vinyals2015} and the \emph{content+location} attention \klrm{model proposed by}of~\newcite{Chorowski2015}.
 For comparison with previous non-neural models, we use a high-quality latent-variable parser, the Berkeley parser \cite{Petrov2006}, retrained on our Switchboard data.
-Table~\ref{tab:text_only} compares the three text-only models.
+Table~\ref{tab:text_attn} compares the three text-only models.
 In terms of F1, the \emph{content+location} attention beats the Berkeley parser by about 2.5\% and \emph{content}-only attention by about 4.5\%.
-Interestingly, flat-F1 scores for both encoder-decoder models is lower than their corresponding F1 scores.
-This suggests that the encoder-decoder models do well on predicting the internal structure of EDIT nodes.
-The reverse is true for the Berkeley parser: Flattening the EDIT nodes results in a better score.
+Flat-F1 scores for both encoder-decoder models is lower than their corresponding F1 scores, suggesting that the encoder-decoder models do well on predicting the internal structure of EDIT nodes while the reverse is true for the Berkeley parser.

-To explain the gains of \emph{content+location} attention over \emph{content}-only attention, we compare their scores on fluent (without EDIT nodes) and disfluent sentences, shown in Table~\ref{tab:attn_comp}.
-From the table, it is clear that most of the gains for \emph{content+location} attention are from disfluent sentences.
-The reason may be that disfluent sentences can have duplicate words or phrases, which can be problematic for a \emph{content}-only attention model.
-Since our best model is the \emph{content+location} attention model, we will henceforth refer to it as our ``text-only" model.
+To explain the gains of \emph{content+location} attention over \emph{content}-only attention, we compare their scores on fluent (without EDIT nodes) and disfluent sentences, shown in Table~\ref{tab:text_attn}.
+It is clear that most of the gains for \emph{content+location} attention are from disfluent sentences.
+A possible explanation is the presence of duplicate words or phrases in disfluent sentences, which can be problematic for a \emph{content}-only attention model.
+Since our best model is the \emph{content+location} attention model, we will henceforth refer to it as the ``CL-attn'' text-only model.
+All models using acoustic-prosodic features are extensions of this model, which provides a strong text-only baseline.